 After graduating from UCLA with a degree in Political Science in 1962, Marty received his law degree from UCLA School of Law in 1965, where he cut his teeth in the courtroom in the Moot Court Honors Program.
 He then spent four years in the Judge Advocate General’s Corps, United States Army, rising to the rank of captain while handling a wide variety of military trials and appellate matters.
 In 1970, he joined the Los Angeles County Public Defender’s Office, starting in jury trials and then focusing on appeals.
 In 1976, he joined the State Public Defender’s Office, serving as Supervising Attorney of the appellate section and rising to Chief Assistant State Public Defender in charge of the Los Angeles office.

-For more than 20 years, Marty has continued to represent public entities in the state and federal appellate courts and has also developed substantial expertise in medical malpractice, representing both public entities and private hospitals.
-He lectures widely on appellate practice, and has served as an expert witness on the claim presentation requirements of the Tort Claims Act.
+In his spare time, Marty lectures widely on appellate practice and has served as an expert witness on the claim presentation requirements of the Tort Claims Act.